Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/about.md

 ##### plantit is for programmers and developers

-plantit is a platform-as-a-service for programmers and research software developers, integrated tightly with GitHub: just add a `plantit.yaml` file to your repository to deploy a developed developed with your tools of choice &mdash; if it runs in Docker or Singularity, it will run on PlantIT
+plantit is a platform-as-a-service for programmers and research software developers, integrated tightly with GitHub: just add a `plantit.yaml` file to your repository to deploy a workflow developed with your tools of choice &mdash; if it runs in Docker or Singularity, it will run on PlantIT

 <br/>

-### why does plantit exist?
+### why does it exist?

 ##### ideas